School Newsletter - Week 3 Term 1- 2025

 Out of Hours School Care

-We have had a smooth transition to having YMCA at our school.
-Term Four bookings are available.
-Please see the attachment around Frequently Asked Questions
+We have had a smooth transition across the term to having YMCA at our school.

 Staff have been employed to run our program, and have made a wonderful start to the new program supporting our families.

-The strength of the program relies on families using the service so I encourage families to sign up - we will forward more details shortly.
+The strength of the program relies on families using the service so I encourage families to sign up - we look forward to continue with The Y in 2025.

 Children must be enrolled to attend the program - whether ongoing or casual